Animal Control Officer: Kevin Eller (540) 775-2120 Fax: (540) 775-5770

 IF YOU FIND OR HAVE LOST A PET, CALL KGAC IMMEDIATELY!

-If you find an injured animal, call the pound or the sheriff's office immediately.
+If you find an injured animal, call the shelter or the sheriff's office immediately.
 An officer can be dispatched 24 hours a day for emergencies.

-King George Animal Control is operated by three full-time and two part-time personnel.
-The purpose of the county pound is to impound or harbor seized, stray, homeless, abandoned or unwanted animals.
-The pound is operated under the guidelines of the Commonwealth of Virginia Board of Agriculture and Consumer Services at the direction of the State Veterinarian, pursuant to 3.2-6500 code of Virginia.
+King George Animal Control is operated by five full-time personnel.
+The purpose of the county Shelter is to impound or harbor seized, stray, homeless, abandoned or unwanted animals.
+The shelter is operated under the guidelines of the Commonwealth of Virginia Board of Agriculture and Consumer Services at the direction of the State Veterinarian, pursuant to 3.2-6500 code of Virginia.
 The Animal Control Officers also have responsibility for controlling the spread of rabies within the county.

 It is against the law to abandon an animal.
 Pets cannot survive on their own.
 Many animals are turning up loose or abandoned in remote areas.
 If you need to give up your pet, call KGAC.

 KGAC invites the public to come visit.
 School group tours can be arranged in advance.
-Many local school children have done fundraising and food collections for the animals at the pound.
+Many local school children have done fundraising and food collections for the animals at the shelter.